Skip to content

 Some options are global only, and go directly under the handler's name.

-This option is used to import Sphinx-compatible objects inventories from other documentation sites.
-For example, you can import the standard library objects inventory like this:
+This option is used to load Sphinx-compatible objects inventories from other documentation sites.
+For example, you can load the standard library objects inventory like this:

 mkdocs.yml